geo-ant/blog/_posts/2024-07-12-rust-address-sanitizer-with-c.md

 out of bounds memory access, that was producing segfaults sometimes and hot garbage at other times.
 I was really happy that the integration across languages was pretty smooth, after figuring out I needed the static runtime.
-There is much more we can do with ASan in Rust, for example it can also help us find some problems in unsafe Rust code, a small --but important-- subset of what [miri](https://github.com/rust-lang/miri) does, where ASan lets the program run much faster than miri.
+There is much more we can do with ASan in Rust, for example, it can also help us find some problems in unsafe Rust code, a small --but important-- subset of what [miri](https://github.com/rust-lang/miri) does, where ASan lets the program run much faster than miri.